Ynn/selfstar/intro-osgi.md

 <img src="http://felix.apache.org/res/logo.png" style="float:right;width:20%; margin : 1em;"/>

 OSGi is an execution framework developed on top of Java.
-It builds on the Java’s dynamic features (on demand class loading, multiple class loaders, typing verification before loading) to provide a coarse-grained level of modularity.
+It builds on the Java’s dynamic features ([classloaders](http://docs.oracle.com/javase/6/docs/api/java/lang/ClassLoader.html) and [on demand class loading](https://en.wikipedia.org/wiki/Dynamic_loading)) to provide a coarse-grained level of modularity.
 OSGi is a [specification](http://www.osgi.org/Specifications/HomePage) with several popular implementations like [Equinox](http://www.eclipse.org/equinox/), [Felix]({#link_felix#}) or [Knopflerfish](http://www.knopflerfish.org/).

 OSGi supports the dynamic deployment of applications.
 In short, it means that you can easily install or update an application (or part of an application) at runtime without restarting the whole platform.